robin-hartmann/bug-w10-auth/README.md

 1. Open `"platforms/windows/CordovaApp.sln"` in Visual Studio
 1. Configure *CordovaApp.Windows10* as **Startup Project**
 1. Run the project on a connected mobile device
-1. Stop the debug session
+1. Stop the debug session (the app doesn't crash during debugging)
 1. Launch the app manually
-1. Press *Send POST*
+1. Press *Send POST* (the device needs to successfully receive the response from ``http://PutsReq.com``)

 Now the authentication dialog should pop up.
-If the dialog isn't closed within about 5 seconds, the app will crash.
+If the dialog isn't closed within ~5 seconds, the app will crash.

-(the device needs to successfully receive the response from ``http://PutsReq.com`` for the dialog to show)

 ## About the response

 For the dialog to pop up, the following conditions have to be met by the respsonse:

-- Status code needs to be `401`
+* Status code needs to be `401`
-- Header `WWW-Authenticate` needs to be present
+* Header `WWW-Authenticate` needs to be present
-- Header `WWW-Authenticate` needs to be configured for Basic Authentication (e.g. set to  `Basic realm="PutsReq.com"`)
+* Header `WWW-Authenticate` needs to be configured for Basic Authentication (e.g. set to  `Basic realm="PutsReq.com"`)

 ## Authors